-And as for the supposed comedy, well there is a scene in this film where Will takes Annie to a movie premiere and he acts as if he’s never seen a movie before, jumping out of his seat and shouting at the characters on screen, he grew up in Queens not the jungles of Borneo for Pete’s sake!
-It’s this kind of culture class comedy that prevents this film from being a decent adaptation as everyone in this production is talented, the songs are tried and true, so it comes down to the failure of the screenplay and the direction, well that and the fact that several of those talented people don’t actually know how to sing and are obviously aided by Auto-Tune.
+And as for the supposed comedy, well there is a scene in this film where Will takes Annie to a movie premiere and he acts as if he’s never seen a movie before, jumping out of his seat and shouting at the characters on screen, but he grew up in Queens not the jungles of Borneo for Pete’s sake!
+It’s this kind of culture clash comedy that prevents this film from being a decent adaptation as everyone in this production is talented, and the songs are tried and true, so it comes down to the failure of the screenplay and the direction, well that and the fact that several of those talented people don’t actually know how to sing and are obviously aided by Auto-Tune.

 Quvenzhané Wallis is a fantastic young performer, and she truly shines in this film, so her career will certainly not be harmed but its overall averageness.
-Just remember kid no matter what the critics say, “The sun’ll come out tomorrow!”
+Just remember kid, no matter what the critics say, “The sun’ll come out tomorrow!”

 This updating of the popular musical rests on the tiny shoulders of a very talented young star, I just wish the script was half as good as she was.